 When we work together on grief, I am not going to try to fix your grief or help things go back to the way they were before your loss.
 When you are grieving you don’t need platitudes, distractions or programs of recovery.
 The person you lost is never coming back, and in many ways that will never be ok.

 Because grief comes from our love, it is one of our most powerful allies.
 It is also one of our most fearsome.
 Sometimes fresh grief will unlock old grief buried deep in our bones.
-When we learn to be with our grief, to hold it and allow it to change us, we open ourselves to more love and compassion than was ever possible in our lives before.
+Grief is not a problem to be solved, it is an experience to be tended.

 I had the great privilege of studying Compassionate Bereavement Care with Dr. Joanne Cacciatore in Sedona, Arizona.
 Dr. Cacciatore is a fearless pioneer in the practice of being with grief and living a full life with a heart transformed by bereavement.
 As she says, “Grief strips us down like nothing else.
 It simultaneously liberates and annihilates.”